realTronsi/Mybraine/Documentation/_README.md

-# BrainF-
+# Mybraine

 ## Overview

-**BrainF-** is a superset of BrainF, with more features such as functions and "flags".
+**Mybraine** is a superset of BrainF, with more features such as functions and "flags".
 You can now write BrainF code without losing all of your braincells.

+> This esoteric language is named off of "Migraine" and is pronounced the same way with a silent "e"

 ## Docs